Warren B. Powell

 It will also be useful to anyone who has already taken a course in optimization since it will show you a different way of thinking about what you have already learned.

 - Optimization should be the science of making the best decisions we can.

 - We should start with the simplest nontrivial decision problems that students are most familiar with.
 Examples include machine learning (a form of nonlinear optimization), and an array of sequential decision problems where the decisions may be binary (selling an asset, booking a flight, choosing a webpage design), discrete (choosing the best product to recommend, medical treatment, person to perform a task, …) or a continuous scalar (price, dosage, concentration, time, …).

 - Most optimization courses in industrial engineering, operations research, MBA programs, … emphasize linear programs.
-Virtually no one without formal training has even heard of a linear program, and very few students who actually take a course in linear programming ever solve a linear program.
-Of course, there are many applications of linear programming (and integer programming), but these are more complex problems, and as a result, should not be the problems that students first see in an optimization course.
+Virtually no one without formal training has even heard of a linear program, and very few students who take a course in linear programming ever solve a linear program.
+Of course, there are many applications of linear programming (and integer programming), but these are more complex problems.

-- Linear programs (along with integer and nonlinear programs) are always presented as static problems.
-However, the vast majority of optimization problems are used to make decisions that arise over time, which means they are sequential decision problems.
-In my approach, I start with classical static models and then illustrate how to view these as methods for making a single decision in a sequential problem.
+- Linear programs (along with integer and nonlinear programs) are almost always presented as static problems.
+However, the vast majority of optimization problems are used to make decisions that arise over time, which means they are sequential decision problems that have to be solved as new information continues to arrive.